jjc385/autograder-demo/readme.md

 ## About this project

-I created this repository to rebuild and document the enhancements I made to [Gradescope][gradescope.com]'s example [python autograder][gs-py-autograder] implemenation.
+I (Jared Claypooole) created this repository to rebuild and document the enhancements
+I made to [Gradescope][gradescope.com]'s example [python autograder][gs-py-autograder] implemenation.
 See also Gradescope's [autograder documentation][gs-autograder-docs].